bytewax/platform-docs-content/setup/aws-marketplace-eks.md

 Create the helm chart values file `values.yaml` with the desired configuration in the same directory of `awsmp-chart` directory.
 These values are optional configuration values to customize the installation of the Bytewax Platform.

-To learn more about Bytewax Platform options, click [here](/setup/installation).
+The platform has additional configuration parameters outside of the defaults that you can learn more about [here](/setup/installation).

 5. Deploy the Bytewax Platform